 Boiler servicing is very important because it helps to prolong the life of an appliance and reduces the risk of a breakdown.
-Older models should have a good service history and reports to prove it.
-If it is a newer model that has never had a service it may be something you want to invest in.
-Sometimes buyers will pay for it but in other cases you will have to cover the costs.
+Older models should have good service history and reports to prove it.
+If it is a newer model that has never had service it may be something you want to invest in.
+Sometimes buyers will pay for it but in other cases, you will have to cover the costs.

 Who did the installation?

 Problems with the installation could mean you are at risk of dangerous carbon monoxide leaks, fire, and other issues.
-If the central heating and boiler wasn’t installed by a professional, beware.
+If the central heating and boiler weren’t installed by a professional, beware.
 You should ask to see evidence from the installation to make sure the engineer was Gas Safe or OFTEC registered.
-Also check to make sure they have a certificate to ensure the work was in line with the building regulations at the time.
+Also, check to make sure they have a certificate to ensure the work was in line with the building regulations at the time.

 It is important to know how much your new home will cost you to run.
 Therefore you want to know roughly how much you would be spending on important things like heating.
 If the bills are unexpectedly high it could also be a sign that the boiler is old and inefficient.
-In these cases you may want to look for boiler and central heating quotes before committing to buying.
+In these cases, you may want to look for boiler and central heating quotes before committing to buying.
 This can show you how much you could expect to spend.

 When was the boiler installed?

 The age of the boiler is really important.
 People are likely to pay more for a property with a new, modern appliance.
-On the other hand they will consider how much it will cost them to upgrade if the machine is old.
+On the other hand, they will consider how much it will cost them to upgrade if the machine is old.

 How old are the radiators?

 Many people fail to pay close attention to their radiators.
-As a result they could be using more energy to heat the property.
+As a result, they could be using more energy to heat the property.
 This is because sludge can build up in them and air can get in.
 Both affect how they heat up and can waste energy.
-Ask how old they are and about bleeding and powerflushing.
+Ask how old they are and about bleeding and power flushing.
 The latter is something you may want to invest in with older systems.